tillchen/Hugo_Personal_Website/content/posts/2020-05-24-Computability-and-Complexity-Notes.md

 6. An alternative definition for NP: NP is the class of languages for which there exist polynomial time verifiers.

 7. There exists a polynomial time verifier for A iff there exists a nondeterministic polynomial time TM that recognizes A.

+8. A Hamiltonian path in G is a directed path that goes through each node exactly once. $HAMPATH \in NP$.

+9. A clique is a subgraph such that there exist edges between all paris of nodes.
+A k-clique is a clique with k vertices. $CLIQUE \in NP$

+10. $SUBSETSUM \in NP$

+#### Polynomial Time Reducibility

 ### Space Complexity